alessandrobessi/pytelemetry/README.md

 # PyTelemetry

-PyTelemetry is a *F1 2018* telemetry data collector and viewer.
+PyTelemetry is a Codemaster's videogame *F1 2018* telemetry data collector and viewer.

+Datagrams specification can be found [here](https://forums.codemasters.com/discussion/136948/f1-2018-udp-specification)

 ## Current Limitations
 - works only in Time Trial mode